Monu91-ai/Tetris-RL-Final/README.md

-# Plaing Tetris Using Reinforcement Learning
+# Playing Tetris Using Reinforcement Learning
 **Application of Reinforcement Learning Algorithms to a Simplified Tetris Environment**

 **1. Introduction**